On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Layered Brownian Bridge Constructions

-Sample paths can be drawn from $\mathbbm{D}_{\iota}$ by proposing them from either $\mathbbm{\M}_{\iota}$ or $\mathbbm{\vM}_{\iota}$ with probability $1/2$ and then accepting them with probability given by (\ref{eq:rn bbb}).
-For instance, conditional on simulating from $\mathbbm{\M}_{\iota}$ we accept the sample path with probability $1$ if the sample path maximum is contained within the $(\iota-1)^{\text{th}}$ layer or with probability $1/2$ if it is contained between the $(\iota-1)^{\text{th}}$ and $\iota^{\text{th}}$ layer (and $0$ otherwise).
-To aid simulation and ensure we simulate from $\mathbbm{\M}_{\iota}$, we first simulate the sample path minimum $X_\tau=\m_{s,t}$ as per \algBBM, and subsequently simulate any required skeletal points $\xi_1,\ldots{},\xi_\kappa$ from a Bessel bridge as per \algBSBM.
-As we can only simulate our sample path at a finite collection of points we can't directly evaluate (\ref{eq:rn bbb}).
-However, we can find probabilities for these events and so simulate whether or not they occur by application of Corollaries \ref{thm:delta1} and \ref{thm:delta2} and Lemmata \ref{cor:delta1} and \ref{cor:delta2} (denoting $\chi_1,\ldots{},\chi_{\kappa+3}$ in temporal order from the set $\left\{\xi_1,\ldots{},\xi_\kappa,s,\tau,t\right\}$),
+Sample paths can be drawn from $\mathbb{D}_{\iota}$ by proposing them from $\mathbb{B}_{\iota} := \hat{\mathbb{M}}_{\iota}/2 + \check{\mathbb{M}}_{\iota}/2$ and then accepting them with probability given by (\ref {eqrnbbb}).
+For instance, with probability $1/2$ we sample from~$\hat{\mathbb{M}}_{\iota}$ and accept with probability $1$ if the sample path maximum is contained within the $(\iota-1)$th Bessel layer or with probability $1/2$ if it is contained between the $(\iota -1)$th and $\iota$th Bessel layer (and with probability $0$ otherwise).
+In practice we first simulate the sample path minimum $X_\tau=\hat{m}_{s,t}$ (or maximum $X_\tau=\check{m}_{s,t}$) as per Algorithm~\ref{algris}, and subsequently simulate any required intermediate points $\xi_1,\ldots,\xi_\kappa$ from a Bessel bridge as per Algorithm~\ref{algbsbm}.
+As we can only simulate our sample path at a finite collection of points we can't directly evaluate (\ref{eqrnbbb}).
+However, we can obtain unbiased estimate and so simulate an event of this probability by application of Corollaries \ref{thmdelta1} and \ref {thmdelta2} and Lemmata \ref{cordelta1} and \ref{cordelta2} (letting $\chi_1,\ldots,\chi_{\kappa+3}$ be the order statistics of $ \{\xi _1,\ldots,\xi_\kappa,s,\tau,t \}$),